Triple-Tone Microwave Control for Sensitivity Optimization in Compact Ensemble Nitrogen-Vacancy Magnetometers: Conclusion

 \section{Conclusion}

 Our results explore the regimes where multi-frequency driving can enhance NV ensemble magnetometry, showing that its effectiveness strongly depends on the protocol.
 For pulsed ODMR, triple-tone driving achieves up to a threefold enhancement in sensitivity, making it a practical and effective route to boost performance in compact NV magnetometers.
 In contrast, triple-tone control boosts the sensitivity of Ramsey interferometry only in the low-MW-power regime.
-At higher Rabi frequencies, off-resonant excitation limits practical gains.
+At higher Rabi frequencies, off-resonant excitation limits practical gains for triple-tone leaving single-tone Ramsey as the more reliable choice for applications where high Rabi frequencies are accessible.

 Beyond triple-tone control, several strategies remain open for further mitigating the impact of hyperfine structure on NV ensemble magnetometry.
-Nuclear spin polarization (NSP), for example, can improve initialization fidelity by polarizing the $^{14}$N or nearby $^{13}$C nuclear spins, reducing decoherence and enhancing contrast, though this typically requires additional hardware \cite{Busaite_2020}, and functions poorly with high dephasing rates.
+Nuclear spin polarization, for example, can improve initialization fidelity by polarizing the $^{14}$N or nearby $^{13}$C nuclear spins, reducing decoherence and enhancing contrast, though this typically requires additional hardware \cite{Busaite_2020}, and functions poorly with high dephasing rates.
 Extending multi-tone protocols to NV centers with ${}^{15}$N \cite{B_rgler_2023,PhysRevB.80.241204,Oon_2022}—which feature a simpler two-level hyperfine structure—may preserve constructive benefits of multi-frequency control while reducing interference effects.
 By mapping out the sensitivity gain associated with multi-frequency driving, our results can aid researchers in choosing the best strategy to combat the contrast loss associated with hyperfine interactions in their experiment-specific regime.